anlianguzova/BI_project_reticulata/README.md

 ### Quality control in good contigs sequences

 BUSCO (v.
 5.4.7) performed the searching of single-copy orthologs in the obtained assemblies.
 The transcriptome mode was selected (`-m transcriptome`), and Metazoa OrthoDB was used as lineage dataset.
+The scripts are available [here](/Scripts/Host's%20ganglia%20transcriptome%20/BUSCO)

+### Quantifying transcripts expression

+Salmon (v.
+1.10.1) installed in conda environment mapped the initial libraries of short reads to the collected sequences.
+The obtained values were normalized due to the sequencing depth and the contig size in order to obtain a numerical value of the expression level.
+The script allowing to create an index for the obtained sequences is avaliable [here](/Scripts/Host's%20ganglia%20transcriptome%20/Salmon/run_Pdum_good_contigs_salmon_index.sh).
+Mapping of the sequences and the expression quantification was performed using the [following script](Scripts/Host's%20ganglia%20transcriptome%20/Salmon/fem_quant.sh) for the data from the female hermit crabs and [this script](Scripts/Host's%20ganglia%20transcriptome%20/Salmon/male_quant.sh) for the males.

+### Determination of protein coding genes

+TransDecoder (v.
+5.5.0)

 ## Results